-France won’t scrap tax on tech giants, despite Trump threats
+French wine vs US tech prowess: new Trump-Macron standoff

-PARIS (AP) — France is pushing ahead with a landmark tax on tech giants like Google and Facebook — despite U.S. President Donald Trump’s threats of retaliatory tariffs on French wine.
+PARIS (AP) — France is pushing ahead with a landmark tax on tech companies like Google and Facebook despite U.S. President Donald Trump’s threats of retaliatory tariffs on French wine.

+That’s rattling French vintners, who sold 1.6 billion euros ($1.78 billion) worth of wine last year to American consumers.
+But neither Trump nor French President Emmanuel Macron appears ready to back down.

-According to Le Maire’s office, he added, “the universal taxation of digital activity is a challenge that concerns us all.”
-He said the tax is meant as a temporary measure pending negotiations on an international tax deal.
+He insisted that the measure doesn’t target American companies, and that “fair and effective taxation on digital activities” is of universal concern.
+He said France’s tax is meant as a temporary measure pending negotiations on an international deal that France wants to work out “hand in hand with our American friends.”

-The 3% tax, which went into force this week, mainly concerns companies that use consumer data to sell online advertising.
+The 3% tax that went into force this week mainly concerns companies that use consumer data to sell online advertising.

-It’s designed to stop multinationals from avoiding taxes by setting up European headquarters in low-tax EU countries.
+It’s designed to stop multinationals from avoiding taxes by setting up European headquarters in low-tax European Union countries.
 Currently, companies such as Google, Amazon, Facebook, Apple, Airbnb and Uber pay very little tax on their significant business in countries like France.

 The Trump administration says the tax is discriminatory against U.S. business.

-But the tax targets any digital company with yearly global sales worth more than 750 million euros ($835 million) and French revenue exceeding 25 million euros ($27 million).
+In fact, it targets any digital company with yearly global sales worth more than 750 million euros ($835 million) and French revenue exceeding 25 million euros ($27 million).
 It should affect about 30 companies, based in the U.S, China and Europe — including France.

 The revenue threshold is supposed to allow more room for startups.
-France argues that tech giants are abusing their market dominance, notably through tax avoidance, and preventing others from a fair chance of competing.
+France argues that tech companies are abusing their market dominance, notably through tax avoidance, and preventing others from a fair chance of competing.

 Also, the tax only concerns revenues earned in France — not sales in the U.S. or elsewhere.